• Skip to primary navigation

 Remove Excess Juice From Mango Slices

-• Pat mango slices dry on both sides before arranging in cake pan.
+• Pat mango slices dry on both sides before arranging them in the parchment-lined cake pan.
 You can do this by laying slices on a smooth cotton tea towel to drain.
-Cover with a second towel and blot top of slices to soak up excess juice.
+Cover with a second towel and blot the top of the slices to soak up excess juice.
 You can also use paper towels.

 Make Fresh Ginger juice

-• Grate unpeeled ginger on large end of a box grater.
-Squeeze wet pulp firmly to extract juice.
+• Grate unpeeled ginger on the large end of a box grater.
+Squeeze wet pulp firmly to extract 1 TB fresh ginger juice.
 Measure one tablespoon into a large mixing bowl.

 Mix Wet Ingredients

-• Measure coconut oil and add to ginger juice.
-Use same measuring cup to measure molasses so it slides out easily
+• Measure ⅛ cup coconut oil and add to ginger juice.
+Use the same measuring cup to measure 2 TB light molasses so it slides out easily.

 Sift Dry Ingredients

-• Place a fine meshed strainer or sifter over a bowl.
-Put dry ingredients in sifter.
-Sift mixture into bowl and repeat process.
-Flour should be fluffy after sifting twice.
+• Place a fine-meshed strainer or sifter over a bowl.
+Put 1 ½ cups all-purpose flour, 1 ½ tsp. tsp. baking powder, ½ tsp. tsp. baking soda, 1 tsp. tsp. ground cinnamon, ¼ tsp. ground allspice, and ½ tsp. salt in sifter.
+Sift mixture into a bowl and repeat the process.
+The flour should be fluffy after sifting twice.

 Combine Wet and Dry ingredients